WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * Helping students to get more into the project.
 * Community manager stuff! - keeping my beady eyes on all! 👀
+  * KW: 👀👀👀👀👀👀 😉 💝
 * Starting to write up the DSG writing course.
 * AI UK.
+  * KW: Great stuff!

 #### Where do you need help from Kirstie?

 * Database progress needs checking - I think there still might be an issue with a missing column.
+  * KW: I'll chase.
 * Project PRs for merging? #358 - ucl safe haven guide and #357 - Louises writing guide.
+  * KW: #358 feels like something HM can check -- needs to be the same as the final version in the DLAs
+  * KW: #357 I'll have a read of that ✔️ Please chase me early next week (I'll likely do it during AIUK)
 * Please look at Georgia mentoring session PR so I can merge it.

-#### Any other topics

-This space is yours to add to as needed.
+KW: Just great work again - thank you so much!

 ### Date: 10th March 2021